wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-create-upload-vhd-windows-server.md

 This article assumes you have:

-1. **An Azure subscription** - If you don't have one, you can [open an Azure account for free](/pricing/free-trial/?WT.mc_id=A261C142F): You get credits you can use to try out paid Azure services, and even after they're used up you can keep the account and use free Azure services, such as Websites.
+1. **An Azure subscription** - If you don't have one, you can [open an Azure account for free](/pricing/1rmb-trial/?WT.mc_id=A261C142F): You get credits you can use to try out paid Azure services, and even after they're used up you can keep the account and use free Azure services, such as Websites.
 Your credit card won't be charged, unless you explicitly change your settings and ask to be charged.
 You also can [activate MSDN subscriber benefits](/pricing/member-offers/msdn-benefits-details/?WT.mc_id=A261C142F): Your MSDN subscription gives you credits every month that you can use for paid Azure services.

-2. **Microsoft Azure PowerShell** - You have the Microsoft Azure PowerShell module installed and configured to use your subscription.
-To download the module, see [Microsoft Azure Downloads](http://azure.microsoft.com/downloads/).
-A tutorial to install and configure the module is available [here](../powershell-install-configure.md).
-You'll use the [Add-AzureVHD](http://msdn.microsoft.com/library/azure/dn495173.aspx) cmdlet to upload the VHD.
+2. **Windows Azure PowerShell** - You have the Windows Azure PowerShell module installed and configured to use your subscription.
+To download the module, see [Windows Azure Downloads](/downloads/).
+A tutorial to install and configure the module is available [here](/documentation/articles/powershell-install-configure).
+You'll use the [Add-AzureVHD](http://msdn.microsoft.com/zh-cn/library/azure/dn495173.aspx) cmdlet to upload the VHD.

 3. **A supported Windows operating system stored in a .vhd file and attached to a virtual machine** - Multiple tools exist to create .vhd files.
 For example, you can use Hyper-V to create a virtual machine and install the operating system.
-For instructions, see [Install the Hyper-V Role and configure a virtual machine](http://technet.microsoft.com/library/hh846766.aspx).
-For details about operating systems, see [Microsoft server software support for Microsoft Azure virtual machines](http://go.microsoft.com/fwlink/p/?LinkId=393550).
+For instructions, see [Install the Hyper-V Role and configure a virtual machine](http://technet.microsoft.com/zh-cn/library/hh846766.aspx).
+For details about operating systems, see [Microsoft server software support for Windows Azure virtual machines](http://go.microsoft.com/fwlink/p/?LinkId=393550).

-> [AZURE.IMPORTANT] The VHDX format is not supported in Microsoft Azure.
-You can convert the disk to VHD format using Hyper-V Manager or the [Convert-VHD cmdlet](http://technet.microsoft.com/library/hh848454.aspx).
+> [AZURE.IMPORTANT] The VHDX format is not supported in Windows Azure.
+You can convert the disk to VHD format using Hyper-V Manager or the [Convert-VHD cmdlet](http://technet.microsoft.com/zh-cn/library/hh848454.aspx).
 For details, see this [blogpost](http://blogs.msdn.com/b/virtual_pc_guy/archive/2012/10/03/using-powershell-to-convert-a-vhd-to-a-vhdx.aspx).

 ## Step 1: Prep the VHD

 Before you upload the VHD to Azure, it needs to be generalized by using the Sysprep tool.
 This prepares the VHD to be used as an image.
-For details about Sysprep, see [How to Use Sysprep: An Introduction](http://technet.microsoft.com/library/bb457073.aspx).
+For details about Sysprep, see [How to Use Sysprep: An Introduction](http://technet.microsoft.com/zh-cn/library/bb457073.aspx).

 From the virtual machine that the operating system was installed to, complete the following procedure: